 The U.S. Centers for Disease Control and Prevention (CDC) reports that over 4.5 million people suffer dog bites annually in the United States, and over 800,000 have to receive medical attention for their dog bite injuries.
-At least half of the victims are children, and anybody with injuries in Florida will want to work with a Gainesville dog bite lawyer.
+At least half of the victims are children.

 If you need to file an insurance claim for a dog bite injury, you want Steven A. Bagen & Associates, P.A. on your side.
 Our Gainesville personal injury lawyer obtained $111,000 for a dog bite victim and many other successful results for other injury victims.
 Reach out today to learn more.